This document contains official content from the BMC Software Knowledge Base. It is automatically updated when the knowledge article is modified.

 Example: ARERR ERROR (120006): Instance not found

-In this case, Discovery tries to update a CI and the CMDB says it doesn't exist.
-Discovery will now delete the Shadow Copy of this CI, and the next time this is sync'd, Discovery knows it doesn't exist and creates it.
+In this case, Discovery tries to update a CI or Relationship and the CMDB says it doesn't exist.
+Discovery will now delete the Shadow Copy of this CI or Relationship, and the next time this is sync'd, Discovery knows it doesn't exist and creates it.

 Relationship endpoints missing or marked as deleted